investindex/Fund/README.md

 ## Working with limited options in your employer's retirement plan

-Investing in a taxable account, an IRA, or a health savings account (HSA) usually permits you to choose among a very broad selection of options.
+Investing in a taxable account or an IRA permits you to choose among a very broad selection of options.
 You can build whatever custom portfolio of ETFs you like.
 But within some accounts — mainly 529 accounts and employer-sponsored retirement accounts like the 401(k) — your options may be highly restricted.
 Usually there is no access to ETFs in these accounts, and the list of available mutual funds can be very small.
 Moreover, fees that investors no longer have to tolerate in a taxable account or an IRA are [still common](https://www.investopedia.com/articles/personal-finance/061913/hidden-fees-401ks.asp) in work retirement plans.
 In addition to account fees, the expense ratios on available funds can range from normal to outrageously high.
 Account fees can be a flat charge if you're lucky — like $15 each quarter — or calculated as a percentage of assets in your account.

 Even if you have access to (say) a total stock market fund with an expense ratio of eight basis points, an asset-based fee of 60 basis points would mean that you're paying a total of .68% in fees every year.
 As emphasized in the [section on retirement](https://github.com/investindex/Retirement), even half a percentage point's difference in average returns is an enormous difference if compounded over many years.
 You can roll over money in your employer plan to your IRA, but this is usually not permitted until you’ve left your employer.
 This creates a perverse incentive against staying with the same employer for a long time, especially if their retirement plan is poor.
 All else equal, it is advantageous to change employers and liberate your money from a restrictive and high-fee employer plan.
 Some of the largest 401(k) plan providers are Charles Schwab, Fidelity, Vanguard, Prudential, and T. Rowe Price.
 TIAA is the largest plan provider for 403(b) accounts, which are for nonprofits.